panyamkeerthana/ai-workflows/beeai/README.md

 ## Setup

-Copy the `templates` directory to `.secrets` and fill in required information.
+- Copy the `templates` directory to `.secrets` and fill in required information.
+    - For `.secrets/rhel-config.json`, you can also copy the content from Bitwarden

 ## Running as a service